pgRouting/workshop/docs/basic/sql_function.rst

   .. literalinclude:: ../scripts/basic/sql_function/get_azimuth.txt

-Exercise 4: Route geometry directionality
+Exercise 5: Route geometry directionality
 -------------------------------------------------------------------------------

 .. image:: images/sql_function/wrong_directionality.png
   :width: 300pt
-  :alt: wrong direccionality
+  :alt: wrong directionality

 Visually, with the route displayed with arrows, it can be found that there are arrows that do not match the directionality of the route.